lispeak/lispeak/README.md

 ### Function

-Labmda functions are defined with word `yo` like:
+Labmda functions are defined with symbol `->` and word `yo` like:

 ```
 (-> (a b) (+ a b))
 ```

-With words as parentheses:
+It's pronounced like:

 ```
 u yo u a b yu u + a b yu yu